 Frequently asked questions

-Is Reunion Island included in European roaming?
+Does Reunion Island fall under European roaming?

 Can I make calls with the eSIM?